jeffbski/modulize/README.md

 # Modulize

-Safe, easy method extension
+Safe, easy method extension without manual alias_method chaining.
+Move existing methods into a module for easy overriding with included module methods.

 ## Goals

  - easy to use
  - no manual alias_method chaining
- - use modules so we can simply call **super** in included modules
+ - use modules so we can simply call **super** to override with included module instance methods
- - additional extensions can easily be added without conflict
+ - additional extensions can easily be added without alias_method conflict
  - simplify common use case
  - able to reset functionality for testing